Supersymmetric indices factorize: The gravitational index of a charged black hole

 \section{The gravitational index of a charged black hole}

 This section aims to identify the gravitational saddles that contribute to the index of a charged black hole in four-dimensional flat space in the Euclidean path integral.
-The procedure for identifying the relevant classical saddles is similar to the approach taken for black holes in AdS$_3$ \cite{Dijkgraaf:2000fq} or AdS$_5$ \cite{Cabo-Bizet:2018ehj}.
+The procedure for identifying the relevant classical saddles is similar to the approach taken for black holes in AdS$_5$ \cite{Cabo-Bizet:2018ehj}\footnote{A similar approach was suggested in \cite{Dijkgraaf:2000fq} for AdS$_3$ but the details were not spelled out.}.
 However, an important point we want to stress is the role of quantum effects.
 We will also review some recent results for the partition function of near-extremal black holes with generic boundary conditions.